amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

          synthesis algorithm to handle any of the many variants of updates-based lenses, such as edit lenses, delta lenses, and update lenses?

-Yes, we do have some hope that the algorithm can be extended to handle such variants.
+Yes.

 Delta lenses would require additional work in understanding "shape" constructs.
 Currently our language only permits basic iteration, whereas shapes allow for different types of mergings.
-Allowing this would require changes to the AtomSynth algorithm, in that we would we would need to discover the correct shapes of the data, and align them in the correct ways.
+This extension would require changes to the AtomSynth algorithm in that we would need to discover the correct shapes of the data and align them correctly.

-Both edit and update lenses would require new forms of specifications, since both permit updates that are not merely pushing data through, but instead are applying specific elements of an edit monoid.
+Both edit and update lenses would require new forms of specifications, since both permit updates that are not merely pushing data through, but instead are applying elements of an edit monoid.
 (Also we would remove complements from edit lenses).

 ===========================================================================
 Review #43B